 Note: See AFM 2.03 for more information on annual planning and how budget and annual planning cycles can support the agency’s mission and strategic priorities.

-Examples: Performance improvement and outcomes data in this context refers to the use of program and client outcomes data in planning and budgeting decisions.
+Examples: Performance improvement and outcomes data in this context refers to the use of program and individual outcomes data in planning and budgeting decisions.
 Such data may be used, for example, to direct available resources toward programs or interventions that have the strongest impact on individuals and families served.

 FPAFM 9.02